 CLINICAL PROCESS

-- The resin is applied, shaped and hardened using a curing light
+- The material is hardened using a curing light

 EVIDENCE AND LONGEVITY